 It may not be used in conjunction with VA Vocational Rehabilitation (Chapter 31) or the Post-9/11 GI Bill (Chapter 33) at the 100% rate.

-Students may currently use Hazelwood in conjunction with other VA educational benefits (Chapters 30, 32, 35, 1606, 1607, and VRAP), but be advised that this is under review by the state legislature and may eventually be subject to change.
+Students may currently use Hazelwood in conjunction with other VA educational benefits (Chapters 30, 32, 35, 1606, and 1607), but be advised that this may eventually be subject to change.

 Certain aspects of the Hazelwood Act are left up to individual colleges to implement according to their own internal policies.
 Below, please note Texarkana College’s policies on the following items.